Gennady Timchenko: Sports and hobbies

 Timchenko likes to play and watch tennis.
-Through his formerly-owned Finnish company, IPP, he has sponsored an outdoor tennis tournament in Finland since 2000, the IPP Open.
+Through his formerly owned Finnish company, IPP, he has sponsored an outdoor tennis tournament in Finland since 2000, the IPP Open.
 According to unconfirmed reports he funded the Finnish national team in the Davis Cup and has sponsored a number of Russian tennis players.

 The media has mentioned him sponsoring a sailing team which participates in the international RC44 yachting competition.

 In April 2011, Timchenko replaced Alexander Medvedev as Chairman of the Board of Directors of SKA Saint Petersburg, the Saint Petersburg-based ice hockey club.
 In May of the same year, under the new management structure of the club, he was appointed as Club President.
 In July 2012, he replaced Vyacheslav Fetisov as Chairman of the Board of Directors of the Continental Hockey League KHL.
 The Timchenko Foundation promotes the development of the ice hockey and chess among young people.

 In 2013, he became one of the sponsors and organisers of one of the most important international chess tournaments in the ELO rating – the Alekhine Memorial.

+In July 2013 Timchenko and the brothers Arkady Rotenberg and Boris Rotenberg established Arena Events Oy, which bought Helsinki's Hartwall Areena.
+They also bought a stake in Jokerit, the six-time national champion of the Finnish top-level ice hockey league Liiga.
+Consequently, Jokerit transferred to the Kontinental Hockey League for the 2014–15 season and they play in the Western Conference in Bobrov division.
+Arena Events Oy owned the Hartwall Areena (now Helsinki Halli) until 2024.